DSAghicha/Basic-Calculator/README.md

 # Basic-Calculator
-Basic Calculator using only HTML5 and CSS3
+This is a VERY Basic Calculator made using HTML5 and CSS3.